 The job functions of “content writer” and “copywriter” are now often used interchangeably.
 You may have even come across the job title “digital copywriter” or “SEO copywriter” which, upon closer inspection, basically describe a content writer who maybe has some copywriting responsibilities.

-And sure, you’ll certainly still find old-school ad agencies that only do TV commercials for big-name brands.
-In these cases, the most competitive candidates will be those with a master’s degree in business or communication.
+And, sure, you’ll certainly still find old-school ad agencies that do TV commercials, YouTube ads and billboards for big-name brands.
+This is the domain of the advertising copywriter.
+They might be freelance or in-house, but more often will work for an agency.
+Either way, the most competitive candidates for this role typically have a master’s degree in business or communication.
 But again, paper isn’t a substitute for experience or for talent.
-Not to mention, your business might not be in a place where it needs to spend several million golden doubloons on a video series produced by the most elite advertisers in the country.
+Not to mention, your business might not be in a place where it needs to spend several million gold doubloons on a video series produced by the most elite advertisers in the country.

-You can a lot more bang for your buck working with writers who understand that.
+You can get a lot more bang for your buck working with an agency with staff writers who understand that.